devarshvora/Repair-Estimator/README.md

 - Quantity and price override support
 - Project notes and room-level repair notes
 - Photo upload support
-- ZIP export with project data and photos
+- ZIP export with a structured Excel workbook and photos
 - Local project saving in the browser
 - Offline-first PWA behavior after the initial installed-app launch
 - Light and dark theme support